 This Big Bolt had a 157 inch wheelbase, dual wheel, cab and chassis with the remains of a 12 foot farm dump body.

 The seller had a trip planned that brought the truck to Kansas City.
 That shortened my trip from 400 miles, one way, to 125 miles, one way.
 Well worth the $100.00 he asked.

 The truck had not run for several years but started with minimal fussing.
 A valve job was in order to get it running properly.

-I knew I would use the truck more if it was fitted with a platform bet.
+I knew I would use the truck more if it was fitted with a platform bed.
 I located a suitable candidate in St. Louis and began restoring it.
-I was stalled on the project when an ad popped up in the Generator and Distributor, the magazine of the Vintage Chevrolet Club of America.
-It was a factory original Chevrolet 9 ft. platform bed.
+I was stalled on the project when an ad popped up in Generator and Distributor, the magazine of the Vintage Chevrolet Club of America.
+The ad showed a factory original Chevrolet 9 ft. platform bed.
 The seller sent me some pictures and I knew it was the bed for me.
-Not only was it the right bed, Its LOOK was a perfect match for my unrestored truck.
+Not only was it the right bed, its LOOK was a perfect match for my un-restored truck.